-Figure 2: Production rate efficiency decreased with increasing difference in worker velocities for zoned lines; but bucket brigades remained highly productive.
-The maximum possible value of production rate efficiency is 1, which is achieved by bucket brigades under the deterministic model of work content.

-6.2 Bucket brigades vs. zone picking

-Our Stochastic Model provides a good description of order-picking in a distribution warehouse.
-In particular:

-- 1. Walking time in a high volume DC is at least an order of magnitude less than picking time. - 2.
+- 1. Walking time in a high-volume DC is at least an order of magnitude less than picking time. - 2.
 Workers proceed at different velocities and may be ranked from slowest to fastest because the same skill pertains all along the line.
-Indeed, many DC's track the individual pick rate of workers and base part of their pay on this; and, in any event, everyone on the floor knows who is faster and who slower. - 3.
+Indeed, many DCs track the individual pick rate of workers and base part of their pay on this; and, in any event, everyone on the floor knows who is faster and who slower. - 3.
 The work at a "station" (storage location) varies from order to order, which suggests a stochastic model of work.

-Finally, because the number of stations (storage locations) is much greater than the number of workers (by several orders of magnitude), Theorems 1 and 2 suggest that bucket brigades can be very effective in coördinating work among order-pickers.
+Finally, because the number of stations (storage locations) is much greater than the number of workers (by several orders of magnitude), Theorems 1 and 2 suggest that bucket brigades can be very effective in coordinating work among order-pickers.
 We tested this in both simulations and in a commercial distribution center.
-Figure 2 shows typical simulation results comparing a bucket brigade, with workers sequenced from slowest to fastest, to zonepicking that allows up to 0, 1, 2, or 3 units of WIP to build between adjacent zones.
+Figure 2 shows typical simulation results comparing a bucket brigade, with workers sequenced from slowest to fastest, to zone-picking that allows up to 0, 1, 2, or 3 units of WIP to build between adjacent zones.
 Each line has 5 workers and 20 work stations, with work at each station independently following an exponential distribution.
-The velocities of the team are spread uniformly with the ratio of the velocity of the fastest to slowest worker varying along the x-axis from 1 (all workers identical) to 4 (the last worker is 4 times the velocity of the first), which are representative of our observations in practice.
+The velocities of the team are spread uniformly with the ratio of the velocity of the fastest to slowest worker varying along the x-axis from 1 (all workers identical) to 4 (the last worker is four times the velocity of the first), which are representative of our observations in practice.
 To make the comparison meaningful, we imposed a constraint that the sum of the velocities of all worker remain constant, so that each team had the same inherent productive capacity.
 As is common in industry, we balanced zones based on a common work standard.
-Then the workers were sequenced as closely as possible to adhere to the "bowl" phenomenon (Hillier and Boling, 1979).
+Then the workers were sequenced as closely as possible to adhere to the "bowl" phenomenon (Hillier and Boling 1979).
 In addition, we granted a special advantage exclusively to the simulated zone-picking by not penalizing it for accumulation of WIP, which in real life slows throughput by creating opportunities to put product in the wrong tote.
 In this family of simulations we measured production rate efficiency, the realized production rate divided by the maximum possible rate, which is the sum of the velocities of the workers.
 The largest possible value of production rate efficiency is 1 and this is achieved by bucket brigades under the deterministic model (cf. Theorem 1).
 When all workers were identical (which, of course, is never the case in the real world) the production rate efficiency of the simulated bucket brigade was similar to that of zone picking that allows WIP between stations.
 But as the velocities of the workers were allowed to become distinct, as one invariably finds in the real world, then bucket brigades were more productive.
 This is because bucket brigades spontaneously and continually adjust to account for variances in the system, including variances in the velocities of workers and in the amount and location of work.

-6.3 Experience at Revco Drug Stores, Inc.
+6.3.
+Experience at Revco Drug Stores, Inc.